 - As-need adjustments – After the atlas and axis (C1 and C2) are initially put back into place, future adjustments are performed on an as-needed basis.
 If your examination reveals that your adjustment is holding, you won’t be adjusted at that exam, and you may be able to extend the time between visits.
 This provides a cost-effective approach to care.

 - Family-friendly care – Your great grandmother or your infant may not be able to handle the heavy-handed adjustments of general chiropractic, but upper cervical care is for everyone.
 This allows families to extend a holistic (whole body) approach to health care to each member of the family.

 Find an Upper Cervical Specialist Near You Today!

 Correcting upper cervical misalignments has been the secret to fewer migraines for many.
-If you are desperately seeking relief from migraines, this is a safe and cost-effective alternative that has had positive results, as noted in the research above.
+If you are desperately seeking relief from migraines with or without neck pain, this is a safe and cost-effective alternative that has had positive results, as noted in the research above.
 Find an upper cervical practitioner near you to get started.

 Before you go, take a moment to answer this quick question in the comments.